larsbs/id3v2lib/README.md

 ### Building using CMake

-It's possible to use CMake 3.1+ to build id3v2lib on all platforms.
-You can build and install the library using the following commands:
+It's possible to use CMake 3.1+ to build id3v2lib on most platforms.
+To build and install the library, navigate into the project's directory and then run the following commands:

 ```bash
 $ mkdir build && cd build